vince-nyanga/vince-nyanga.github.io/_pages/about.md

 I believe in being a solid software developer first before specialising in different technologies.
 This foundation of software development principles gives me the ability to easily work with different technologies and programming languages.

+**Note**: The views expressed in this blog are mine alone and do not reflect the views of my employer.

 ## Projects

 Whenever I get time I work on personal projects to try and learn something new and hone my skills as a software developer.
 Even though most of the projects don't see the light of day, I have a few that are live and doing relatively well out there.
 Below is a list of those projects were lucky enough to see the light of day.